31.03.2026 | 3 min

 Remove infected plant material immediately and dispose of it in the rubbish, not compost.
 This helps limit the spread of fungal spores to healthy plants.

-When necessary, apply organic treatments like horticultural oils or targeted fungicides to control the disease.
+When necessary, apply organic products, horticultural oils, sulfur-based options, or targeted fungicides according to the crop, label, resistance-management guidance, and local agronomic advice.

 Check out our introductory blog on managing Botrytis fungal disease here.